BCA Upperclassmen and Incoming Freshmen Coming Together!

-We wanted to give our hardworking incoming freshmen a huge head start by letting them get to know 6 incoming BCA seniors and MEK Review alumni.
-The students heard invaluable advice from:
+We wanted to give our hardworking incoming Bergen County Academies freshmen a huge head start by facilitating a conversation with 6 incoming BCA seniors.
+The students heard incredibly valuable advice from:

 - Paige: Academy of Visual Performing Arts at BCA

 - Jennifer: Academy for the Advancement of Science and Technology at BCA

 - Salome: Academy of Engineering and Design Technology at BCA